LassoSoft/LassoGuide/lasso_guide_source/language/query-expressions.rst

       }
    }

-   // create a user_list object
+   // Create a user_list object
    local(ul = user_list)

-   // use it in a query
+   // Use it in a query
    with user in #ul
    select #user->first